 LEISURE - High performers sacrifice this the most.
 There is no time to take off and disconnect right?
 WRONG!
 You take time to recharge your phone.
 Is your device more important than you?
 A recent study from the World Health Organization found that working long hours, such as 55 hours a week, causes a 35% higher risk for stroke and 17% higher risk of dying from ischemic heart disease.
 You need to carve out time to shut off and recharge.
 We call it finding your “ME TIME”.
 You will actually perform at a higher level if you take time to reset.

 LEAVE - Besides death and taxes the one constant you can count on in life is ‘change’.
 While this is hard for most type A’s (coming from a type A), you need to come to grips with the fact that you can only control the controllable.
 Let the rest go.
 Learn to pivot and adjust the sails.
 Knowing when to leave a bad decision or the old way of doing things and embracing change is the key to long term success and mental wellbeing.

 Let me share another thought.
-One of the tools I teach in my leadership classes, on the process of time management / majoring on the majors, is the Bottle, Big Rocks and Sand concept.
+One of the tools we teach in our leadership classes, on the process of time management / Majoring on the Majors, is the Bottle, Big Rocks and Sand concept.
 Here is the premise:

 The Bottle = you or the amount of time you have

 The Big Rocks = the truly important things that will move you forward (The Majors)